A new family of Gaussian processes for modeling animal movement: application to bat telemetry data: Introduction

 \section{Introduction}

 Numerous studies have documented that migratory species are increasingly threatened by habitat loss, climate change, and anthropogenic pressures (\cite{Harris2009}, \cite{Williams2021}, \cite{LezamaOchoa2024}).
 Consequently, understanding animal migration is crucial for designing protected areas and effective conservation strategies (\cite{Runge2014}).
-In this context, Gaussian processes have emerged as well-known tools in probabilistic modeling across many fields and have proven particularly effective for describing animal movement.
-For instance, treed Gaussian processes have recently been applied to model such behavior (\cite{Rieber}).
-In this paper, we are specifically interested in modeling animal trajectories that exhibit strong memory-based motion.
-Bats serve as a representative example of such species in \cite{Sarel2017}.
-In a more general context, in \cite{Smouseetal} discuss three different approaches to stochastic modeling of animal movement, with section 4 of that paper dedicated to memory-based models.
+In this context, Gaussian processes have become useful tools in probabilistic modeling and have also been employed to describe animal movement trajectories.
+For example, \cite{Rieber} used treed Gaussian processes to model telemetry paths.
+In the present work, we are particularly interested in trajectories exhibiting strong memory-dependent movement.
+Bats provide a representative example of such behavior (\cite{Sarel2017}), and, more generally, memory-based formulations have been recognized as an important component of stochastic models for animal movement; see, for instance, \cite{Smouseetal}.

-We introduce a novel class of non-stationary Gaussian processes that exhibit long-range dependence (LRD), characterized by a covariance function with logarithmic growth.
-As discussed earlier, certain animal movement trajectories display persistent temporal correlations, highlighting the relevance of models capable of capturing long-memory dynamics.
-In this context, the objective of the present study is to assess the applicability of this family of LRD Gaussian processes to animal telemetry data, particularly in cases where the recorded trajectories—such as those of bats—exhibit evidence of long-term dependence (\cite{Conenna}, \cite{Voigt2017}).